-The final type of uncertainty is the reported uncertainty, which should ideally cover (either quantitatively or in discussion) both analytical and potential uncertainties.
+The final type of uncertainty is the reported uncertainty, which should ideally cover (either quntitatively quantitatively or in discussion) both analytical and potential uncertainties (Fig. 3b).
 However, for many proxies, the reported uncertainty varies widely in practice.
-For example, the variety of isoGDGT ratios and calibrations (Table 1), and the lack of codified reporting standards used in the expression of TEX86-derived paleotemperatures, leads to notable variability in the reported uncertainty associated with TEX86.
-Some TEX86-derived paleotemperature estimates are plotted without error bars and are accompanied by an in-text discussion of the analytical uncertainty from calibration and replicate analyses (e.g., Woelders et al., 2017), while the analytical uncertainty for others is not discussed (e.g., Slujis et al., 2006).
-For some estimates, the analytical uncertainty derived from only the calibration is provided (e.g., Hollis et al., 2012; Ho et al., 2014).
-Analytical uncertainties from replicate analyses have been combined with the analytical uncertainties of calibration statistics as error windows on plots (e.g., Tierney et al., 2010; Shevenell et al., 2011), while discussion of potential uncertainties, such as changes in the known (but not calibratedto) CCFs, varies greatly between reports (e.g., Tierney et al., 2010; Shevenell et al., 2011).
-Because potential uncertainty is by definition unquantifiable, it might not be incorporated into quantitative data presentation styles, such as Cartesian plots, but can certainly be discussed in light of the existing work on TEX{86} CCFs.
+For example, the variety of isoGDGT ratios and calibrations (Table 1), and the lack of codified reporting standards used in the expression of TEX86-derived paleotemperatures, leads to notable variability in the reported uncertainty associated with TEX86, particularly between different groups of researchers (blue bars in Fig. 3b).
+Some researchers reporting TEX86-derived paleotemperature estimates, for example, plot no error bars and report in-text the analytical uncertainty from the calibration used and replicate analyses (e.g., Woelders et al., 2017), or provide no analytical uncertainty (e.g., Slujis et al., 2006).
+Others have included only the analytical uncertainty derived from the calibration used (e.g., Hollis et al., 2012; Ho et al., 2014).
+Some reporting has shown analytical uncertainties from replicate analyses combined with the analytical uncertainties of calibration statistics as error windows on plots, but have not discussed in detail other potential uncertainties, such as changes in the known (but not calibrated-to) CCFs (e.g., Tierney et al., 2010).
+Others have plotted the analytical uncertainty from replicate analyses as error bars/windows on a plot, and discussed further potential uncertainties in text, which we find provides a more complete reported uncertainty (e.g., Shevenell et al., 2011).
+Because potential uncertainty is by-definition unquantifiable, it might not be incorporated into quantitative data presentation styles such as Cartesian plots, but can certainly be discussed in light of the existing work on TEX86 CCFs.

-Importantly, researchers have taken steps to communicate the reliability of proxy data relative to other measurements in reviews, conference sessions, and proxy assessment compilations (e.g., Ravelo and Hillaire-Marcel, 2007; Newman et al., 2016; Hollis et al., 2019; Wilson and Boudinot, 2019).
-For example, the Paleoclimate Modelling Intercomparison Project (PMIP) appraisal of proxy data for the Intergovernmental Panel on Climate Change (IPCC) reports (Hollis et al., 2019) provides an in-depth description of the paleotemperature proxies used to inform the IPCC reports.
+Importantly, researchers have already taken important steps to communicate the reliability of proxy data relative to other measurements in reviews, conference sessions, and proxy assessment compilations (e.g. Ravelo and Hillaire-Marcel, 2007; Newman et al., 2016; Hollis et al., 2019; Wilson and Boudinot, 2019).
+For example, the Paleoclimate Modelling Intercomparison Project (PMIP)'s appraisal of proxy data for the Intergovernmental Panel on Climate Change (IPCC) reports (Hollis et al., 2019) provides an in-depth description of the paleothermometry paleotemperature proxies used to inform the IPCC reports.
 The appraisal describes each proxy's theoretical background, which gives data generators and modelers a better understanding of the biogeochemical processes that relate each proxy to temperature.
 The assessment then describes strengths and weaknesses of each proxy relative to the other measurements, which can guide users in determining which proxy may be best suited for a given study, as well as providing considerations for the interpretation of the resulting data.
-Finally, the assessment provides "recommended methodologies", which includes analytical recommendations, a single recommended calibration, and other best practices for reporting proxy data and interpretations.
-By providing a consensus presentation of recommended methodologies, the PMIP proxy assessment and similar projects constitute an important means for standardizing data assessment and reporting, as well as guiding proxy users in developing study designs.
+Finally, the assessment provides "recommended methodologies," which includes analytical recommendations, a single recommended calibration, and other best-practices for reporting proxy data and interpretations.
+By providing a consensus presentation of recommended methodologies particularly, the PMIP proxy assessment and similar projects constitute an important means for standardizing data assessment and reporting, and guiding proxy users in developing study designs.
 The framework presented here will improve those methods by providing direct language (e.g., CCFs, types of uncertainty) to more clearly navigate discussions of proxy assessments.